altqx/akarisub/README.md

   JavaScript SSA/ASS Subtitle Renderer.
 </p>

-> **Note:** This is a fork of [ThaUnknown's JASSUB](https://github.com/ThaUnknown/jassub) legacy version with hyper optimizations, intelligent caching, and many quality-of-life improvements.

-AkariSub is a JS wrapper for <a href="https://github.com/libass/libass">libass</a>, which renders <a href="https://en.wikipedia.org/wiki/SubStation_Alpha">SSA/ASS subtitles</a> directly in your browser.
-It uses Emscripten to compile libass' C++ code to WASM.
+AkariSub is a JS wrapper around a Rust-powered <a href="https://github.com/libass/libass">libass</a> runtime, which renders <a href="https://en.wikipedia.org/wiki/SubStation_Alpha">SSA/ASS subtitles</a> directly in your browser.
+It uses WebAssembly for rendering, worker offload, and GPU-friendly browser integration.

 ## Features